Quantitative understanding of negative thermal expansion in scandium trifluoride from neutron total scattering measurements: Molecular dynamics simulations with a simplified model

+Simulation methods can often give insights into the relationship between the properties of materials and their atomic structure.
+For ScF$_3$ there have been a number of simulation studies using the molecular dynamics (MD) method with with classical force fields or ab initio methods \cite{Lazar:2015es, Bocharov:2019kj, Bocharov:2020iu}.
+What is less useful about such methods is that it is not easy to change parameters that directly affect one type of structure flexibility alone.
+Any change in some aspect of the model will affect everything.
+To address the question of the relative roles of the forces associated with the bending of the octahedral F--Sc--F bond angle or linear Sc--F--Sc bond angle we need to work with a simpler idealised model, and we explore this now.

-The model introduced briefly in the previous section and described in more detail in the Supplementary Information has been analysed to see the effect of various parameters on the NTE.
+The model introduced briefly in the previous section, and in our parallel paper on pressure-induced softening in ScF$_3$ \cite{Wei:2020}, is described in more detail in the Supplemental Material.
+The model has been designed and analysed to see the effect of various independent parameters on the NTE.
 There are two parameters that are of interest (a third parameter controls the bond stretching, which is tuned to a high stiffness by comparison with the DFT phonon calculations).
-The first, with symbol $A$, controls flexing of the linear Sc--F--Sc bond and determines the frequency of the RUM along the $M$--$R$ wave vectors, and was tuned directly by comparison with the DFT phonon calculations.
-The second, with symbol $k$, controls flexing of the F--Sc--F right-angle, and was tuned to reflect the variation of the shear acoustic modes from the DFT dispersion curves.
-Increasing both of these parameters will in some ways reduce the flexibility of the structure, and hence change the thermal expansion.
+The first, with symbol $A$, controls flexing of the linear Sc--F--Sc bond and determines the frequency of the RUM along the $M$--$R$ wave vectors.
+The value of this parameter was tuned directly by comparison of the calculated RUM frequencies with those given by the DFT phonon calculations.
+The second, with symbol $k$, controls flexing of the F--Sc--F right-angle, and its value was tuned to reflect the variation of the shear acoustic modes from the DFT dispersion curves.
+Increasing both of these parameters will reduce the flexibility of the structure in their respective ways, and hence change the thermal expansion.
+We explicitly do not include ionic charges in the model because Coulomb interactions will affect the flexibilities of both the linear Sc--F--Sc bond and right-angle F--Sc--F bond.
+Nevertheless, the simple three-parameter model does a surprisingly good job of reproducing the phonon dispersion curves, comparing Figure S11 with the results, say, of reference \onlinecite{Li:2011dn}.